gogins/csound-cxx-opcodes/README.md

 -  1 = The `ClangInvokable::init` method is called, but not the
    `ClangInvokable::kontrol` method.
 -  2 = The `ClangInvokable::kontrol` method is called once for every
-   kperiod during the lifetime of the instrument, but not the `ClangInvokable::init` function.
+   kperiod during the lifetime of the instrument, but the `ClangInvokable::init` function is not called.
 -  3 = The `ClangInvokable::init` method is called once at the
    init pass for the instrument, and the `ClangInvokable::kontrol` method is called once every kperiod during the lifetime of the